data2health/contributor-attribution-model/docs/source/info_model/classes/agent.rst

      - MUST
      - :ref:`class <class>`
    * - **label**
-     - A free-text name for the artifact.
+     - A free-text name for the agent.
      - 0..1
      - MAY
      - :ref:`string <string>`
    * - **description**
-     - A free-text description of the artifact.
+     - A free-text description of the agent.
      - 0..1
      - MAY
      - :ref:`string <string>`